Ben Roethlisberger no panacea, but certainly a big help for the 2020 Steelers - Mash Viral

 “We are all comfortable with Mason being our replacement.
 He has had an unusual season,” said Rooney.
 “He had to face unusual circumstances, including injuries and everything else.
 I think it was an experience for him.
 Hopefully the old story, which doesn’t kill you, makes you stronger, I Hope it was that kind of situation.
 I think we are all pretty comfortable with Mason’s comeback as a backup and our development. “

-At this point, the Steelers hired a quarter trainer earlier today, tapping on Pitt’s former offensive coordinator Matt Canada to carry out these tasks.
+At this point, the Steelers hired a quarter trainer earlier today, tapping on Pitt’s former offensive coordinator Matt Canada to perform these functions.

 But that doesn’t mean Rooney was unhappy with the job coordinator Randy Fichtner did so in 2019, when he was also a quarterback coach.